Introversion and extroversion are a spectrum of personality traits that ultimately define a person’s character and behaviors.

 You’re not bothered by small talk but prefer a more meaningful one-on-one.

-Unlike an average introvert, who sees small talk as modern torture.
+Unlike the average introvert, who sees small talk as modern torture.
 An outgoing introvert is pretty much fine engaging in small talk, but they’re not really interested in the Weather or how was their colleague’s day so far.
-Rather, they much prefer to dive into an interesting topic and have a meaningful discussion about it.
+Rather, they prefer to dive into an interesting topic and have a meaningful discussion about it.

 Initially, you will find crowded places like subway stations and small parks to be overwhelming and draining, but after a couple of times being in these places you get used to the hustle and you eventually expect to see the crowd in such places.

 So you don’t get bothered walking among crowds anymore.
 You probably won’t even notice the crowds.

 You love people, oh but sometimes you can’t stand to be around any of them.

 You’re a social person.
 You like socializing and throwing jokes here and there during meetings.
 You even plan friends get-togethers or girl-nights at your house sometimes.
 But the thing is- this overly positive social attitude and company-loving, gregarious persona can’t last for extended periods of time.